madetech/databricks_sandbox/README.md

 ## Databricks Sandbox Terraform Module

-This project provides a modular set of Terraform templates to deploy **Databricks sandbox environments on Azure**.
+This project provides a modular set of Terraform templates to deploy **Databricks sandbox environments on AWS**.
 It's designed for simplicity, cost-efficiency, and reusability in mind — enabling data engineers at made tech to quickly spin up and tear down sandbox workspaces with minimal overhead.

 ---